spawnmarvel/quickguides/eventhub/ReadmeAmqp2EventHub.md

 * Event Hubs organizes sequences of events sent to an event hub into one or more partitions.
 As newer events arrive, they're added to the end of this sequence.

 https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability

+### Create a Shared Access Signature for Event Hubs

+A shared access signature (SAS) provides secure delegated access to resources.

 ## 1 Event consumers